archfizz/stacey/README.md

 This is a fork of the main Stacey application at http://github.com/kolber/stacey

-The aim is bring more modern coding methods to the project (Composer, PSR-0, Unit Testing, Dependency Injection, etc).
+The aim is bring more modern coding methods to the project (Composer, PSR-0, Unit Testing, Dependency Injection, HTML 5, CSS Preprocessing, etc).

 This fork is still very much in active development.